mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "You are healthy, strong, and smart.
 A rare combination for people sent to Ulu."

 As he approached, the people behind him followed behind him to form an oval.
-Once he had gotten close enough Setre instructed him to kneel, which he did slowly as it caused him pain in his thigh to do so.
+Once he had gotten close enough Setre instructed him to kneel, which he did slowly as it caused him pain in his side to do so.

 Lissa began the ceremony, "Tribes of Ulu.
 Yesterday, my ever-faithful knight, Setre, found and claimed the man you see before you."